 8.3.
-Physical or Operational Changes. -- Physical or operational changes to an incineration unit primarily to comply with the emission guidelines in section 9 and 40 CFR Part 60, Subpart DDDD do not qualify as a reconstruction or modification under section 8.
+Physical or Operational Changes. -- Physical or operational changes to an incineration unit primarily to comply with the emission guidelines in section 9 of this rule and 40 CFR part 60, subpart DDDD do not qualify as a reconstruction or modification under section 8.

 §45-18-9.
-Requirements for Existing Commercial and Industrial Solid Waste Incinerators.
+Requirements for existing commercial and industrial solid waste incinerators.

 9.1.
-Requirements for Existing CISWI Units. -- The owner or operator of an existing CISWI unit shall comply with the applicable emission guidelines, compliance times, requirements and provisions of 40 CFR Part 60 Subpart DDDD set forth in section 9 and Tables 18-1C, 18-2C, 18-3C, 18-4C, 18-5C, 18-6C, 18-7C, 18-8C and 18-9C, including any reference methods, performance specifications and other test methods associated with Subpart DDDD.
-No person shall reconstruct, modify, or operate, or cause to be reconstructed, modified, or operated an existing CISWI unit which results in a violation of the requirements for existing CISWI units set forth in section 9.
+Requirements for existing CISWI units. -- The owner or operator of an existing CISWI unit shall comply with the applicable emission guidelines, compliance times, requirements, and provisions of 40 CFR part 60 subpart DDDD set forth in section 9 and Tables 45-18E, 45-18F, 45-18G, 45-18H, 45-18I, 45-18J, 45-18K, 45-18L and 45-18M, including any reference methods, performance specifications, and other test methods associated with subpart DDDD.
+No person shall reconstruct, modify or operate, or cause to be reconstructed, modified or operated, an existing CISWI unit that results in a violation of the requirements for existing CISWI units set forth in section 9.